Constitution & by-laws

 (f) The Batch Committee shall undertake such tasks as will protect the objectives of the association.

-In general, the office bearers shall strictly focus on the development of the association as per the by-laws, and they will be solely accountable for association operations.
+In general, the office bearers shall strictly focus on the development of the association in accordance with its by-laws, and are solely accountable for association operational responsibilities.

-(e).
-At least 4 members of the office bearers should be residents of the Erode.
+(e) At least 4 office bearers must be residents of the Erode.

-(f).
-All office bearers should have completed the 12th grade at Carmel School, Erode.
+(f) All office bearers must have completed the 12th grade at Carmel School, Erode.

-1. The Principal of Carmel school will be Chairperson as Honorary Member.
+1. The Principal of Carmel school shall be the Chairperson and serve as an Honorary Member.

 1. The President shall preside over all the Meetings.
 He/She may allocate suitable responsibilities to other members.